QuiltMC/developer-wiki/wiki/misc/codecs/en.md

 Ok, thats not too bad.
 One nice thing about this is that Mojang did a lot of magic behind the scene to make this feel nice.
-Trust me, I (OroArmor) once wrote a similar library and partially gave up on doing the right thing.
+Trust us, there have been a few Quilt developers who have tried making a similar library (OroArmor) and gave up on doing the right thing.

 Now, `RecordBuilder.create` takes a lambda, providing an `instance` parameter.
 The main bulk of this lambda is the `group` method.